sirjamesgray/ProjectsForDemocracy/README.md

 # ProjectsForDemocracy

-Projects for a more open society, participatory democracy, full transparency, etc.
+Projects for a more democratic society, participatory democracy, full transparency, etc.

 All projects live in [this trello board](https://trello.com/b/2pETMHrd) before they are built on github.